Democrat Robert Menendez wins election to U.S. House in New Jersey's 8th Congressional District - NewsBreak

 Related

-Republican Jay Obernolte wins reelection to U.S. House in California's 23rd Congressional District
+Democrat Anna Eshoo wins reelection to U.S. House in California's 16th Congressional District

-WASHINGTON (AP) — Republican Jay Obernolte wins reelection to U.S. House in California's 23rd Congressional District.
+WASHINGTON (AP) — Democrat Anna Eshoo wins reelection to U.S. House in California's 16th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 US midterm elections 2022: focus on Nevada after Democrat Mark Kelly wins key Senate seat – live